This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Eventually, the trail will take you into a large bowl-shaped alcove with water flowing over its recess.

-Weeping Rock Trail / Scenic Drive in Zion National Park
+Weeping Rock Trail in Zion

-Weeping Rock Trail / Scenic Drive in Zion National Park
+Weeping Rock Trail in Zion

-Weeping Rock Trail / Scenic Drive in Zion National Park
+Weeping Rock Trail in Zion

 Scenic Drive in Zion